 I bought the kale from Devlin Farms.
-I bought the eggs from West Wind Farms.
 Some of you will know the organic farms I mention because they are well known in the Nashville area.
 They are not ordinary.
 They are extraordinary in their commitment to the cultivation and preservation of good food.

-The eggs cost $5.20, which are the most expensive eggs in this area.
-I didn’t care.
 These are my “poachers.”
-These are the eggs I will eat for the next six days for either breakfast, lunch or dinner, with the marigolden yolk running all over my plate.
+These are the eggs I will eat for the next six days for either breakfast, lunch or dinner, with the golden yolk running all over my plate.
 You will never, ever see me order or make an egg white omelet.

 I call kale and poached eggs “reward” food.
 I love it.
 I drool over it.
 I ate the entire bunch of kale all by myself.
 I savored every bit of those runny yolks.
 How can one call that deprivation?
 Sometimes I mix kale with another vegetable like purple cauliflower.

 Just in case you’re new to kale, let me introduce you.

 Kale is not spinach.
 It doesn’t cook down, but it may crisp up, which is nice too.
 It stays a little tougher, a little chewier, but it’s not collard greens either.
 Kale is versatile.
 It goes well with eggs, whether runny or in kale green olive frittata.
 It makes a great salad.
 I’ve made a kale pesto here and kale garlic mashed potatoes here.